thatisuday/catage/README.md

 - If you are using another program to trigger `catage` command, then make sure your program is inheriting `STDIO` of the shell process which started it.
 This is necessary for syntax highlighting.

 ## Warning
-This tool is dependent `puppeteer` NPM package which has external dependency on headless Chromium browser.
+This tool is dependent on `puppeteer` NPM package which has external dependency on headless Chromium browser.
 After installation, `puppeteer` downloads Chromium browser which could be more than 100MB in zipped format.